kdakan/Clean-Code/README.md

 - [10.
 Code metrics](#10-code-metrics)

 ## 1. Clean code principles:
-* You should use the right tool for the job (tech boundaries matter, do not mix code between HTML, Javascript, CSS, C# backend, SQL database, they have their own strong use cases and there are clear ways of communication between them, use SQL and db parameters to talk to db, run security, validation and business logic in the backend and use http to talk to it, use JSON and cookies to respond to javascript frontend, use CSS to style HTML, etc.)
+* You should use the right tool for the job (tech boundaries matter, do not mix code between HTML, Javascript, CSS, C# backend, SQL database, they have their own strong use cases and there are clear ways of communication between them, use SQL and DB parameters to talk to DB, run security, validation and business logic in the backend and use HTTP to talk to it, use JSON and cookies to respond to javascript frontend, use CSS to style HTML, etc.)
-* Code should have a high signal to noise ratio (TED=terse, expressive, do one thing, DRY=don't repeat yourself, similar to db normalization)
+* Code should have a high signal to noise ratio (TED=terse, expressive, do one thing, DRY=don't repeat yourself, similar to DB normalization)
-* Code should be self documenting (clear intent, use proper layers of abstraction)
+* Code should be self-documenting (clear intent, use proper layers of abstraction)

 ## 2. Reasons for clean code:
 * Most of the time and resources are spent during the maintenance phase in the lifecycle of a software project